 In addition, the shelter sign boards would show the a) mobile nos. of the UZ Engineer and Executive Engineer of LGED and b) the website and the designated complaint email address of the project.

-During field visits, it has been observed that LGED has complied the mission suggestion by installing additional display board containing the above information.
+During our field visits, it has been observed that LGED has installed display board containing the above information.